freng35/freng35/README.md

 ### Love Python more than coffee

-- 🔭 I’m currently working on new bot on telegramm
+- 🔭 I’m currently working on new bot on telegram
 - 🌱 I’m currently learning python as always